 - Disability involvement project 2009/2010.
 We worked with other partners across the justice sector to commission number of involvement events with disabled people.
 This aimed to identify the factors that created barriers for disabled people who are using the justice system and to discuss how to improve disabled people's experiences of and access to the justice system.
 The work was managed by Capability Scotland and full details, including the final report, can be found on its website.

-- We are members of the Working Group on Interpreting and Translation (WGIT) along with other criminal justice partners.
-The WGIT aims to establish the highest possible standards of interpreting and translation services across the Scottish Criminal Justice arena.
-In 2013 the WGIT commissioned Skills for Justice to carry out a scoping exercise to review and evaluate the provision of interpreting and translation across the Scottish Criminal Justice Sector.
+- Through the Working Group on Interpreting and Translation (WGIT) we work with criminal justice partners to establish high standards of interpreting and translation services across the Scottish Criminal Justice system.
+In 2013, the WGIT commissioned Skills for Justice to review and evaluate the provision of interpreting and translation across the Scottish Criminal Justice Sector.
 The Skills for Justice report ‘Enhancing the professionalising of the provision of interpreting in the Scottish Criminal Justice system’ and WGIT joint statement outline the research findings and recommendations.

 Have your say

 We are keen to hear your views about our approach to equality; the priorities we have identified and how you think our policies or functions impact on equality.
 Please contact us to provide feedback or let us know if you wish to be further involved in SLAB's equality work.